 Prussian blue was the first modern synthetic pigment developed after the discovery of lapis lazuli.
 It is also known as Berlin Blue and Paris Blue, and was widely used in Japanese woodblock prints like Hokusai’s The Great Wave Of Kanagawa.

 This can be mixed with black and yellow tones to achieve the colour navy blue.

-Being a staple colour in producing impressionist works, prussian blue is included in ZenART Supplies’ Impressionist Palette.
+Being a staple colour in producing impressionist works, Prussian blue is included in ZenART Supplies’ Impressionist Palette.
 Vincent Van Gogh used the colour a whole lot in his famous 1889 work – The Starry Night!

 Did you know?
 Crayola’s crayon selection once included Prussian blue.
 However, they later renamed it Midnight Blue.

 Hailing from the Latin word “caeruleus” which means heaven and sky, cerulean is a shade of opaque blue ranging between azure and a darker sky blue.
 The pigment was discovered in 1789, and since then, artists have used it to depict deep, bright skies.
-It can be mixed with light tones like titanium white to achieve the colour baby blue.
+It can be mixed with light tones like titanium white to achieve the colour of baby blue.